 Our evaluation of the Directors' assessment of the Group's and Parent Company's ability to continue to adopt the going concern basis of accounting included an assessment of the appropriateness of the approach, assumptions and arithmetic accuracy of the model used by management when performing their going concern assessment for a period of at least 12 months from the date of the approval of the financial statements.
-We challenged the underlying data and key assumptions used to make the assessment and the results of management's stress testing, to assess the reasonableness of economic assumptions.
+We reviewed and challenged the underlying data and key assumptions used to make the assessment.
+We reviewed and considered the potential downside scenarios and the resultant impact on available funds, to assess the reasonableness of economic assumptions on the Group's liquidity requirements.